Does capitalization matter in email addresses?

 • Cyrillic characters: Джордж@с-балалайкой.рф

-However, it is worth noting that not all email servers will be compliant with RFC 6530.
+However, it’s worth noting that not all email servers will be compliant with RFC 6530.

 Outdated RFC 5322 servers won’t be able to handle such addresses.
-Luckily, you aren’t likely to come across many outdated servers because most people use major clients like Gmail and Outlook.
+Luckily, you aren’t likely to encounter many outdated servers, since most people use major clients like Gmail and Outlook.

 For instance, for jorgé@yourdomain.com, you might also create [email protected] and direct it to the same mailbox, so you can still receive emails if senders forget the diacritic.